 In the right foreground is our 2017 introduction Salix daphnoides 'Red Rocket'

 Above: female catkins in various stages of development.

-Details of the leaves in sun and shade.
+Details of the undersides (abaxial) of the leaves in sun and shade.